Cheeden/tp/docs/UserGuide.md

 Format: `addprogress INDEX pr/DATE|PROGRESS`

 * Adds a lesson progress entry to the student at the specified INDEX.
-* Each new entry will be added to the student’s lesson progress history.
+* Each new entry will be added to the student's lesson progress history.
 * Entries can later be viewed with the `viewlessons` command.
+* You can use `\n` to add line breaks in your progress description for better readability.

 > **Tip:**
->Use the `addprogress` command regularly to keep an updated record of each student’s learning progress.
+>Use the `addprogress` command regularly to keep an updated record of each student's learning progress.

 Examples: